AthinaZ/Todo-App/README.md

 - Backend: Controllers, services, and DTOs for todos and authentication
 - Database: PostgreSQL with TypeORM

+## Getting Started

+> Prerequisites: Before you begin, make sure Docker is installed and running on your system.<br>
+> You can check this by running docker --version in your terminal.

+**Clone the repository!!**

+### Frontend
+- Navigate to the frontend directory: cd front
+- Install the frontend dependencies: npm install
+- Start the frontend development server: npm start

+### Backend
+- Navigate to the backend directory: cd ../back
+- Install the backend dependencies: npm install
+- Start the backend server: npm run start:dev

+### Docker
+- Navigate to root directory of project
+- Start the PostgreSQL container using Docker Compose: docker compose up
+- Verify the container is running: docker ps
+- Connect your application to the PostgreSQL database using the following details:
+    - Host: 127.0.0.1
+    - Port: 5432
+    - Username: see docker-compose.yml
+    - Password: see docker-compose.yml
+    - Database Name: todo
+- Stopping and Removing the Containers (Optional): When you're done with the application and want to stop and remove the containers, you can use the following command: docker compose down

+## Docker Cleanup Script

+I've also provided a handy script that you can use to clean up Docker containers and images.
+This script can be useful when you want to stop and remove all containers and images, as well as clean up any unused resources.
+Please use it with caution, as it will remove all stopped containers and images.

+### Usage

+- Open a terminal.
+- Navigate to the root directory.
+- Run the following command to execute the cleanup script: ./docker-clean.sh

 ## Screenshots

 | Screenshot 1 | Screenshot 2 |